Land Nurturing, Piling Up, Ditching… Understanding the Pu’er Ripe Tea Fermentation Process: A Special on Pile Fermentation

 Land Nurturing, Piling Up, Ditching...
 Understanding the Pu'er Ripe Tea Fermentation Process: A Special on Pile Fermentation-2

-After the reform of Menghai Tea Factory and the discontinuation of custom processing services, the He brothers borrowed the Xinghai Tea Factory's workshop to continue fermenting Banzhang ripe tea until the Fojin brand was established and their own fermentation workshop built.
+After the reform of Menghai Tea Factory and the discontinuation of custom processing services, the He brothers borrowed the Xinghai Tea Factory's workshop to continue fermenting Banzhang ripe tea until the Fojin was established and their own fermentation workshop built.

 The following Xinghai 2006 Banzhang King 'er Ripe Tea, also fermented in the same workshop, boasts a smooth and delicate flavor with a hint of lotus fragrance, offering excellent value for money and is highly recommended.